aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/working-with-project-properties/_index.md

 ---

 ## **Project Calculation Modes**
-Aspose.Tasks API provides three project calculation modes where each mode's output is different based on the selection.
+Aspose.Tasks for .NET API provides three project calculation modes where each mode's output is different based on the selection.
 These calculation modes are:

 - None - Sets only necessary properties and does not perform any calculations
 - Manual - Sets only dependent object properties without recalculation of any other data